Gattocrucco/lsqfitgp/docs/kernels.rst

 * The product of kernels is a kernel.

+* Corollary 1: a kernel can be multiplied by a nonnegative constant.

-* A kernel raised to a power is a kernel.
+* Corollary 2: a kernel can be raised to an integer power (some kernels allow non-integer nonnegative powers, they are called "infinitely divisible").

-* (Corollary: a function with nonnegative Taylor coefficients applied to some kernels is a valid kernel.)
+* Corollary 3: a function with nonnegative Taylor coefficients applied to some kernels is a valid kernel.

 Now we need a set of fundamental kernels to start with.
 There is a class of functions that can be easily shown to be positive semidefinite (exercise for